benj-lazaro/ATBackup/readme.md

 ## ATBackup
-A rudimentary command-line tool switch <b>active configuration file</b> backup tool.
+A rudimentary command-line tool <b>active switch configuration file</b> backup tool.

 ### What does it do?<br>
-Backup active configuration file for the Allied Telesis 9924 series switch (now defunct model).
+It backs up the current active configuration file of the Allied Telesis 9924 series switch (now defunct model).
 <b>active</b> configuration file of the (now defunct) Allied Telesis 9924 series switch.

 ### Program Recipe:<br>